volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 ### Test Methods Only

-Sometimes when you write a test class with many test cases you might require to configure common setup for all the tests in the class.
+Sometimes when you write a test class with many test cases you might require to configure common setup for all the tests in the class. jtcop can guide you in this case too.
+But before, I would like to mention this rule is quite strict and since we don't use it in all our projects this feature is still in experimental stack, so it is disabled by default and you need to enable it manually (further I will explain [how to do this](#experimental).)
 Usually we have several ways to do it.
 Let's delve a bit deeper into each of them and compare.

 #### Plain Old Static Methods